To inspire a movement of new Chinese learners and to empower them with the cultural and linguistic fluency to solve the world's biggest challenges.

 We couldn’t believe how hard it was to raise kids in the U.S. who are fluent in Chinese, so, we spent almost two years doing research, and here is what we learned:

 - We were not alone…there were parents all over the country struggling the same way we were.

-- Families face three major challenges: lack of a true immersive Chinese environment in our daily life; children lose interests and motivation to continue with Chinese learning as they reach school age; and both parents and children are very, very busy...they have limited time to be devoted on learning Chinese
+- Families face three major challenges: they lack a truly immersive Chinese environment in daily life; children lose interest and motivation to continue with Chinese learning as they reach school age; and both parents and children are very, very busy...they have limited time to devote to learning Chinese

 - Most families, like us, prioritized oral proficiency in Chinese, but struggled to find enough opportunities to make every day Chinese interactions fun, meaningful, and relevant to the kids’ lives.